 The 2007 Highway Rule's tailpipe standards, which will apply to new diesel engines, take effect in 2007 and 2010.
 Specifically, new particulate matter standards took effect in the model year 2007 and new NOx standards will be phased in between 2007 and 2010.
-The rule's fuel standards call for a shift by U.S. refiners and importers from low sulfur diesel, with a sulfur content of 500 parts per million (ppm), to ultra low sulfur diesel, with a sulfur content of 15 ppm.
-The rule, which will effect a transition to ultra low sulfur diesel between 2006 and 2010, required refiners to begin producing ultra low sulfur diesel fuels on June 1, 2006.
+The rule's fuel standards call for a shift by U.S. refiners and importers from low sulfur diesel, with a sulfur content of 500 parts per million (ppm), to ultra low sulfur diesel between 2006 and 2010, required refiners to begin producing ultra low sulfur diesel fuels on June 1, 2006.